jserot/O2B/README.md

 instanciated on the FPGA.
 The latter steps are carried out using the vendor-specific suite of tools (Quartus2 for Nios processors running on Intel FPGAs).

-### To build / run an application
+### To configure and build the platform-independent tools

 1. Configure

    - `./configure`

-   This will write in `./etc/Makefile.conf` and `./etc/config.ml` several definitions related to your local `ocaml` installation and paths.
+   This will write several configuration files in `./etc`

 2. Build the `OMicroB` tools.
 From the top directory run